19/05/2022Finance , Marketing , Personal Tax , VAT

 The discussion of VAT on the disbursement can finally be wrapped up since you have gathered all you need to know for a basic understanding.
 You may have purchased the products and services on someone else’s behalf but if it is from a supplier who is VAT registered, this makes you ineligible to claim back VAT.

-Disclaimer: The information about VAT (Value Added Tax) on Disbursement provided in this article is general in nature.
+Disclaimer: The information about VAT on Disbursements provided in this article is general in nature.
 It does not intend to disregard any professional advice.